talonvoice/noise/noises.md

 - Not everyone can do this!

 ### Reverse Pop
-- Start to say the word "wet" but don't say it - your lips should be pursed
+- Start to say the word 'wet' but don't say it - your lips should be pursed
 - At the same time that you gently start to pull air into your mouth, pull your lips out and away to get a quieter, higher pitched reverse pop of air
 - You may not hear it at first, but the mic does pic it up!